-Old Donation Church is the third Lynnhaven Parish Church, and is the oldest Episcopal Church in Virginia Beach.
+Old Donation Church is the third Lynnhaven Parish Church, and is the oldest church in Virginia Beach.
 Records show that the parish’s first church services were held in 1637 in the home of Adam Thoroughgood.
 The first church building was constructed on Mr. Thoroughgood’s land in 1639 on the location later known as “Church Point.”
 The vestry, or governing body of the church, was established in 1640.

 By 1691 the church building had begun to deteriorate, and the land around the church was slowly being eroded by the Lynnhaven River.
 The vestry approved the building of a new church on two acres of land purchased from Ebenezer Taylor.
 The second Lynnhaven Parish Church was completed in 1692.